-Please choose the one that fits best.
+Please choose the option that fits best.

 We will analyse the data using the reason for surgery and the type of surgery.
-Please do not avoid selecting a reason or category in order to enter text into a free text box or discrepancy note.
-It makes a lot of work for the team and as we won't be using the entered data it's a waste of your time!
+Please do select a reason or category whenever possible to avoid entering text into a free text box or discrepancy note.
+This will help to reduce data queries and the speed up data cleaning.